This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 This section explains why I migrated to Cloudways and discusses the issues I experienced while hosting with EasyWP.

-To be precise, I completed migration to EasyWP on April 20, 2020, and speed and performance improved as expected.
-I was getting value for money until traffic gradually increased, and I started experiencing connection timeout issues and frequently 429 error warnings.
+To be precise, I completed the migration to EasyWP on April 20, 2020, and speed and performance improved as expected.
+I was getting value for my money until traffic gradually increased, and I started experiencing connection timeout issues and frequently 429 error warnings.

-This was one of the GTMetrix tests done at the time for the blog homepage.
+This was one of the GTmetrix tests done at the time for the blog homepage.
 (Note the date in the test result)

 Since EasyWP has its built-in three-layer cache mechanism, I don’t have to worry about optimization much.
 The built-in cache mechanism works great.